Azure/azureml-assets/common/components/register_model/README.md

 ### Description

 Register a model to a workspace or a registry.
 The component works on compute with [MSI](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-manage-compute-instance?tabs=python) attached.
-See [docs](https://aka.ms/azureml/components/register_model) to learn more.

 ## Inputs